Is Electromagnetic Field Momentum Due to the Flow of Field Energy?: Caveats of Definition B

 \section{Caveats of Definition B}

-The caveats for definition A are technical; they concern its violation of the transformation rules of special relativity.
+The caveats for Definition A are technical; they concern its violation of the transformation rules of special relativity.
 By contrast, the derivation of $\br V_{\!\text{B}}$ in \prettyref{sec:DetailB} is completely consistent with special relativity throughout.
 Velocity $\br V_{\!\text{B}}$ is the relativistically correct velocity of an observer at rest in the primed comoving reference system, defined as a system in which the energy flux vector $\br S'=0$.
 It follows that $\br V_{\!\text{B}}$ is the relativistically valid energy flow velocity.

-But one may question whether the condition $\br S'=0$ truly implies that the comoving observer is moving at the same velocity as the underlying energy flow, as required for $\br V_{\!\text{B}}$ to be the correct energy flow velocity.
+But one may question whether the condition $\br S'=0$ used in \prettyref{sec:DetailB} truly implies that the comoving observer is moving at the same velocity as the underlying energy flow, as required for $\br V_{\!\text{B}}$ to be the correct energy flow velocity.
 For, as \prettyref{eq:defA1} and \prettyref{eq:defB7} directly prove, $\br V_{\!\text{B}}\neq\br V_{\!\text{A}}=\br S/{\cal E}$ and hence $\br S\neq{\cal E}\br V_{\!\text{B}}$.
-Since $\br V_{\!\text{B}}$ is relativistically valid, Corollary 1 also proves equality to be impossible in that equation.
 It may seem that this inequality will block derivation of the Poynting theorem on which the meanings of $\br S$ and ${\cal E}$ depend.

-However, the equality of $\br S$ and ${\cal E}\br V_{\!\text{B}}$ is \emph{not} a necessary condition for the Poynting theorem, or for $\br V_{\!\text{B}}$ to be the correct flow velocity.
+However, the equality of $\br S$ and ${\cal E}\br V_{\!\text{B}}$ is \emph{not} a necessary condition for the Poynting theorem.
 Derivation of the Poynting theorem is independent of the relation between $\br S$ and the product ${\cal E}\br V_{\!\text{B}}$.
 The Poynting conservation of energy theorem derives from the divergence of the symmetric energy-momentum tensor $T^{\mu\nu}$ defined in \prettyref{eq:cavA1}

-is the Lorentz force four-vector and $F^{\mu\nu}$ is the electromagnetic field tensor.\footnote{See Section 7.3 of Rindler\cite{rindler}.} The $\nu=0$ component of the above manifestly covariant equation expands to
+is the Lorentz force density four-vector and $F^{\mu\nu}$ is the electromagnetic field tensor.\footnote{See Section 7.3 of Rindler\cite{rindler}.} The $\nu=0$ component of the above manifestly covariant equation expands to

 which is the Poynting work-energy theorem of electromagnetism.
 Since it is derived from the manifestly covariant pair of equations, \prettyref{eq:cb1} the Poynting energy conservation formula \prettyref{eq:cb2} is well defined and relativistically correct.
 And the meanings of ${\cal E}$ and $\br S$ as energy density and energy-flux vector, respectively, are established by \prettyref{eq:cb2}.
 No further proof is required.
 The Poynting theorem and the meaning of $\br S$ as the energy flux vector are thus proved, regardless of the relation between $\br S$ and the product ${\cal E}\br V_{\!\text{B}}$.